-You need backup contact information.
-This should be the person from your Akamai account team that you work closest with.
-During this process, you'll name your local certificate administrator and this backup contact.
-They'll both receive communications while the certificate is being validated.
-For the backup, you'll need:
+You need a technical contact, outside of your organization.
+This should be the person from your Akamai account team that you work with the most.
+Someone you designate as your local administrator contact and this technical contact will receive communications while the certificate is being validated.
+Talk to your Akamai account team to get:

 - A first and last name